Healthy You - Every Day

 Getting help

-If you think you may be experiencing sleep apnea, make an appointment with your primary care provider and bring along your bed partner too.
+If you think you may be experiencing sleep apnea, make an appointment with your primary care clinician and bring along your bed partner too.

 If your doctor suspects sleep apnea, you’ll undergo a screening test called polysomnography, during which electrodes are attached to your skin with sticky pads in several places so monitors can record your heart rate and breathing as you snooze.
-LVH–Pocono offers home sleep studies so you can do your sleep study in the comfort of your own bed, with sensors collecting information that can be downloaded at the lab.
+In addition to sleep studies in a lab, Lehigh Valley Health Network (LVHN) also offers home sleep studies so you can do your sleep study in the comfort of your own bed, with sensors collecting information that can be downloaded at the lab.

 Rest assured

-If you’re diagnosed with sleep apnea, your provider will recommend treatment based on the severity of the condition.
-“The best treatment is a CPAP (continuous positive airway pressure) machine,” Alkhuja says.
-A CPAP machine is worn while you sleep, and uses air pressure to keep the airway open.
+If you’re diagnosed with sleep apnea, your clinician will recommend treatment based on the severity of the condition.
+“The best treatment is a CPAP (continuous positive airway pressure) machine,” Dr. Alkhuja says.
+A CPAP mask is worn while you sleep and uses air pressure to keep the airway open.

 Explore More Articles